+Financial liabilities

-Financial liabilities at amortised cost US\$
+Financial liabilities at amortised cost

+US\$

+Amount due to Investment Manager 20,504

 19. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS

 The available-for-sale investments and financial assets at fair value through profit or loss held by the Company are carried at fair value.